Ford F-150 Lightning pickup saves the day for elderly man stranded in wheelchair

 'Really cool'

-On Thursday, Salvador told the Detroit Free Press that he writes the news releases himself and he's just really proud of how his team handled assisting a man in need.
+On Thursday, Salvador told the Detroit Free Press, part of the USA TODAY Network, that he writes the news releases himself and he's just really proud of how his team handled assisting a man in need.

 "It was really, really cool," he said.
 "I mean, we're glad we were able to help this guy out.
 We charged up his wheelchair and then drove the man home.
 It was so hot," Salvador said.
 "We (just) took possession of two brand spankin' new Ford F-150 Lightning special service vehicles from Ford.
 We ordered them last year, used an air pollution reduction incentive grant for public agencies to help offset the cost.
 Then we waited a year for these pickup trucks."